mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

    newtype EscrowModel = EscrowModel
                          { _toResolve :: Map Wallet [ExchangeInfo] }

-For simplicity, the ``EscrowModel`` encapsulates only a map from wallets to lists of escrows to be **resolved**.
-So, the ``ExchangeInfo`` type contains all the necessary information to specify an escrow.
-Of course, this design decision allows us to cancel escrows and not only resolve them.
+The ``EscrowModel`` stores a map from wallets to the lists of escrows to be **resolved** by those wallets (i.e. the receivers).
+This design decision makes trivial to retrieve escrows to be resolved, but it's a little harder to find the escrows to be canceled given that it's necessary to look inside the ``ExchangeInfo`` for finding the sender wallet.

 As part of the abstract representation of the dApp, we implement the `actions` the dApp can perform.
-This is one of the first things we implement to give an instance of the ``ContractModel``, together with, as we briefly mentioned, the `specification` and the `semantics` of each action, and a way to generate them `arbitrarily`.
-There are also other functions we need to implement, but we focus only on these.
+This is one of the first things we implement to give an instance of ``ContractModel``, together with the `specification` and the `semantics` of each action, and a way to generate them `arbitrarily`.
+There are also other functions we need to implement, but we focus only on these in this text.

 .. code:: Haskell